Blade-Labs/blade-sdk.js/docs/usage.md

 After that in each method call provide empty strings to accountId and accountPrivateKey.
 Otherwise, SDK will override current user with provided credentials as Hedera provider.

-In case of calling method with `accountId` and `accountPrivateKey` arguments, SDK will override current user with this credentials.
+In case of calling method with `accountId` and `accountPrivateKey` arguments, SDK will override current user with that credentials.

 It's optional method, you can pass accountId and accountPrivateKey in each method call.
 In further releases this method will be mandatory.